An elementary algebraic proof of the fundamental theorem of algebra: Forcing factors of a given degree

-When $R$ is a field and $f(x)$ is an irreducible polynomial, readers will recognize this ring as exactly the field where a root of $f(x)$ has been adjoined.
-The following proposition describes an important (and well-known) structural fact about this ring in general.
+When $R$ is a field and $f(x)$ is an irreducible polynomial, readers will recognize this ring as the usual field extension of $R$ where a root of $f(x)$ has been adjoined.
+The following proposition describes an important (and well-known) structural fact regarding this ring.